Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 ```

 ---
-To prep you for some of the exercises, you'll need to know how to convert
+To prep you for some of the homework exercises, you'll need to know how to
-letters between uppercase and lowercase.
+convert letters between uppercase and lowercase.

 The upper method on the string object takes the original string, converts
 all its letters to uppercase if they are not already, and returns the converted